CosmWasm/sylvia-template/README.md

 ### Prerequisites

-Before you begin, ensure `cargo-generate` is installed on yuor system.
+Before you begin, ensure `cargo-generate` is installed on your system.

 ```sh
 cargo install cargo-generate